Intevation/intelmq-certbund-contact/README.md

 the system that can be configured on the level of administration rights, but selected on the user level.
 The "simple" tags are designed to best be used to denote a group of properties for sending behaviour that can be combined.
-It is recommended to keep the numer of tags low.
+It is recommended to keep the number of tags low.
 The tags have to be tuned after gaining experience in production use and they will be easy to use if good tags are chosen over time.